 Jot down questions and vital nuggets of information as you hear them.
 Remember, getting past the screening isn’t the hard part.
 The interview is.

 2. Know Your Enemy (the Interviewer)

-Preparing for an interview is basically the equivalent of studying for a test, because you won’t have a cheat sheet.
+Preparing for an interview is basically the equivalent of studying for an exam or verbal reasoning test, because you won’t have a cheat sheet.
 So, if you didn’t actually know your stuff about the organization before (AKA that extensive research you should’ve done), do it now!

 If you can, find out the names of your interviewers.
 Chances are, they’re on LinkedIn, and this is a fantastic way to think up questions to ask them at the conclusion of each interview.
 This is non-negotiable.

 You might have had an excellent interview, but nine times out of 10, you won’t even be considered for the internship if you don’t ask questions.
 This is your opportunity to show you truly care about the position you are applying for and that you are passionate about their company.
 Even if you aren’t, fake it!
 It will take you far.